 Conditions that can induce heat-related illnesses include stagnant atmospheric conditions and poor air quality.
 Consequently, people living in urban areas may be at greater risk from the effects of a prolonged heat wave than those living in rural areas.
-Also, asphalt and concrete store heat longer and gradually release heat at night, which can produce higher nighttime temperatures known as the “urban heat island effect.”

 To prepare for extreme heat, you should: